-- whether any legal claims have been made against the estate or are likely to be made.
+- whether anyone has made any legal claims against the estate or if anyone is likely to make a claim.

-Some of the most common causes for delays are:
+Some of the most common things that can cause delays are:

-- difficulties in locating the will and delays with obtaining the death certificate
+- difficulties finding the will and delays getting the death certificate

-- the executor is unable to ascertain who is “in the group” in instances where assets are left to a group of people (e.g. “my nieces and nephews”)
+- the executor can’t work out who is ‘in the group’ where assets are left to a group of people (such as ‘my nieces and nephews’)

 - dealing with assets outside of Victoria

-- claims made against the estate after a grant of probate has been obtained
+- people making claims against the estate after the executor has the grant of probate

 Call us now for an obligation-free discussion on 1300 138 672